 Moving on, I knew I had to settle down with a long-term project.
 I still work on it until now, two years later, but there is quite a problem.
 Though on this project, I can write as much as I want to, my creation belongs to the “grey” area, so I can’t talk about it freely.
 The client pays nicely, and I have been doing a lot for them as a key team player, but the work makes me feel incomplete.

 Last month, after a long break from work, I started practicing and applying for more serious writing projects.
-After almost three years from when I first got started, I feel confident enough to take the first step for my’ big dream’.
+After four years from when I first got started, I feel confident enough to take the first step for my’ big dream’.